Ligature (writing): Stylistic ligatures

 Turkish distinguishes dotted and dotless "I".
 If a ligature with f were to be used in words such as fırın [oven] and fikir [idea], this contrast would be obscured.
-The fi ligature, at least in the form typical to other languages, is therefore not used in Turkish typography.
+The fi ligature, at least in the form typical to other languages, is therefore not used in Turkish typesetting.

-Remnants of the ligatures ſʒ /ſz ("sharp s", eszett) and tʒ/tz ("sharp t", tezett) from Fraktur, a family of German blackletter typefaces, originally mandatory in Fraktur but now employed only stylistically, can be seen to this day on street signs for city squares whose name contains Platz or ends in -platz.
-Instead, the "sz" ligature has merged into a single character, the German ß – see below.
+Remnants of the ligatures ſʒ /ſz ("sharp s", eszett), and tʒ/tz ("T Z", tezett) from Fraktur, a family of German blackletter typefaces, originally mandatory in Fraktur but now employed only stylistically, can be seen to this day on street signs for city squares whose name contains Platz or ends in -platz.
+Conversely, the "sz" ligature has merged into a single character, the German ß (see below).

-Sometimes, ligatures for st (ﬆ), ſt (ﬅ), ch, ck, ct, Qu and Th are used (e.g. in the typeface Linux Libertine).
+Sometimes, ligatures for st (ﬆ), ſt (ﬅ), ch, ck, ct, Qu, and Th are used (e.g. in the typeface Linux Libertine).

-Besides conventional ligatures, in the metal type era some newspapers commissioned custom condensed single sorts for the names of common long names that might appear in news headings, such as "Eisenhower", "Chamberlain".
+Besides conventional ligatures, in the metal type era some newspapers commissioned custom condensed single sorts for common long names that might appear in news headings, such as "Eisenhower", "Chamberlain".
 In these cases the characters did not appear combined, just more tightly spaced than if printed conventionally.

 German ß

 "ß" in the form of a "ſʒ" ligature on a street sign in Berlin (Petersburger Straße).
 The sign on the right (Bersarinplatz) ends with a "tʒ" ligature ("ꜩ").

 The German letter ß (Eszett, also called the scharfes S, meaning sharp s) is an official letter of the alphabet in Germany and Austria.
 A recognizable ligature representing the sz digraph develops in handwriting in the early 14th century.
 Its name Es-zett (meaning S-Z) suggests a connection of "long s and z" (ſʒ) but the Latin script also knows a ligature of "long s over round s" (ſs).
 Since German was mostly set in blackletter typefaces until the 1940s, and those typefaces were rarely set in uppercase, a capital version of the Eszett never came into common use, even though its creation has been discussed since the end of the 19th century.
 Therefore, the common replacement in uppercase typesetting was originally SZ (Maße "measure" → MASZE, different from Masse "mass" → MASSE) and later SS (Maße → MASSE).
 Until 2017, the SS replacement was the only valid spelling according to the official orthography in Germany and Austria.
 In Switzerland, the ß is omitted altogether in favour of ss.
-The capital version (ẞ) of the Eszett character was occasionally used since 1905/06, has been part of Unicode since 2008, and has appeared in more and more typefaces.
+A capital version (ẞ) of the Eszett character has occasionally been used since 1905/06, has been part of Unicode since 2008, and has appeared in more and more typefaces.
 Since the end of 2010, the Ständiger Ausschuss für geographische Namen (StAGN) has suggested the new upper case character for "ß" rather than replacing it with "SS" or "SZ" for geographical names.
 A new standardized German keyboard layout (DIN 2137-T2) has included the capital ß since 2012.
 The new character entered the official orthographic rules in June 2017.